-- 1. If you are notified of a potentially hazardous release or accidental release, notify the Superintendent immediately. - 2.
-Render first aid as necessary. - 3.
-Establish a Command Post and implement the Incident Command System. - 4.
-The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority. - 5.
-If an evacuation order is imminent, move students and staff to a designated evacuation/shelter area.
-If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas. - 6.
-Until ordered to evacuate, assume that a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to remain indoors. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed.
+1. If you are notified of a potentially hazardous release or accidental release, notify the Superintendent immediately.

+- 2. Render first aid as necessary. - 3.
+Establish a Command Post and implement the Incident Command System.

+4. The decision to evacuate the site will be made by the Superintendent based on the recommendations of the principal and/or by competent civil authority.

+5. If an evacuation order is imminent, move students and staff to a designated evacuation/shelter area.
+If evacuation is not imminent, students and staff should remain in classrooms or in assigned areas.

+- 6. Until ordered to evacuate, assume that a "shelter-in-place strategy" will be employed and do the following: - A) Direct all students and staff to remain indoors. - B) Direct all heating and ventilation systems to be shut down. - C) Direct that all windows be closed.

-Bomb Threat/Threat Of violence
+Bomb Threat/ Threat Of violence

-- 1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report." - 2.
-Contact the Sheriff's Department and the District Office.
+1. The receiving person should attempt to keep the caller on the line and complete the form entitled "Bomb Threat Report."
+If necessary, another identified person will be responsible for calling 911.

+2. Contact the Sheriff's Department and the District Office.

-- 3. Establish a command post. - 4.
-If appropriate, send staff a written message to search their own classroom. - 5.
+3. Establish a command post.

+- 4. If appropriate, send staff a written message to search their own classroom. - 5.
 If deemed necessary, evacuate.
 Determine if you will evacuate prior to conducting a search. - 6.
 DO NOT use radios or cellular telephones. - 7.
-An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies. - 8.
-Activate the Incident Command System; Hazard Control Unit. - 9.
-In the event that a suspicious object is located, all personnel should be kept clear of the area until law enforcement agencies have evaluated the conditions. - 10.Return to your normal routine only when the principal and the law enforcement agencies are confident that any threat has passed.
+An organized search of the campus should be conducted under the direction of the principal or law enforcement agencies.Comprehensive School Safety Plan41 of 473/

+8. Activate the Incident Command System; Hazard Control Unit.

+9. In the event that a suspicious object is located, all personnel should be kept clear of the area until law enforcement agencies have evaluated the conditions.

+10.Return to your normal routine only when the principal and the law enforcement agencies are confident that any threat has passed.